aws-deepracer-community/deepracer-genai-workshop/README.md

 This workshop should only cost $2-5 to run, as long as you follow the cleanup steps at the end.
 Note - one of the LLMs used is Claude Instant, offered through the AWS Marketplace by Anthropic.

-The use of Claude Instant may not be covered by AWS credits, however in testing this element only cost $0.10.
+The use of Claude Instant may not be covered by AWS credits as it's an AWS Marketplace product, it's recommended if you're using AWS Credits to check if they cover marketplace.
+In testing this element only cost $0.10 to run the workshop if you're not covered for it with AWS credits.

 ## Pre-requisites